Welcome International Students

 Before you travel to the U.S., you need to make arrangement for your accommodation in advance and know your residential address.
 In addition, you need to know the address of the Webster University campus location you are going to study at.
 Your campus address can be located in our Campus Finder.

-If you will be living on-campus in the St. Louis campus, you need to ask the Housing Office to provide you with the full residential address before travelling to the U.S.
+If you will be living on campus in the St. Louis campus, you need to ask the Housing Office to provide you with the full residential address before traveling to the U.S.

 Arrival at U.S. Port of Entry